 But does it always have to be meat?
 Patric Heizmann: "I think ethically convinced vegetarians are good.
 Because I have the feeling that the attitude of many meat eaters is no longer correct.
 The majority of them are happy when a kilogram of minced meat costs less than a can of dog food."
 Of course that can't work.

 That's why the golden rule applies: eat less meat and focus on quality instead of quantity.
 Patric Heizmann also calls himself a part-time vegetarian.
-The expert knows what is good for us and has respect for all those who live not only vegetarian but also vegan lives: "I admire how vegans persevere in not eating any animal products.
+The expert knows what is good for us and has respect for all those who live not only vegetarian, but vegan lives: "I admire how Vegan ...can endure not eating any animal products."

 Animal protein suppliers

 But are animal protein suppliers basically bad?
 And what is Patric Heizmann's position on the subject of milk?
 He says: "Milk is okay for those who can tolerate it.
 You shouldn't suck a cow every day, but dairy products are okay in moderation."
 But the sports and nutrition expert's favourite source of protein is definitely eggs - with yolk.